 Hypothetically, galactic spatial rotation, carried forward in time, may begin events that culminate in both galactic and ultimately universal collapse.
 As the universe expands, ties between a universal reference frame and rotating galactic space weaken faster than galaxies expand.
-(Spatial framework weakens as universal volume expands; whereas, galactic expansion is slowed due to reduced spatial presence due to spatial acquisition by their central SMBH.)
+(Spatial framework weakens as universal volume expands; whereas, galactic expansion is slowed due to reduced spatial presence because of spatial acquisition by their central SMBH.)
 This weakening allows rotating galactic space to turn faster and move closer to galactic rotational speeds.
 As rotating space moves faster, galactic stellar rotation speeds are effectively reduced with regard to their galactic orbits - thought they do not change speed to an observer.
 Loss of internal galactic orbital speed thus begins the process of galactic collapse.
 As galaxies collapse, their orbiting mass falls into their central SMBH, which then become an ultra massive BH (UMBH), as they acquire the mass of their associated galaxies.
 In addition to galactic mass, UMBH also acquire the added relativistic mass (which adds significantly to the total mass) of all objects falling into them.
-Thus the gravitational attractions of newly formed UMBH significantly exceed the combined attraction of their former SMBH and galaxies.
+Thus the gravitational attractions of newly formed UMBH significantly exceed the combined attraction of their former SMBH and their associated galaxies.
 This significant increase of gravitational attraction as galaxies become UMBH, may be enough to reverse universal expansion and begin its collapse.
 The above scenario is one answer to the question of how galactic and universal collapse might occur.
+And the new relativistic mass, that was created during galactic collapse, makes the succeeding universe larger than its predecessor (regardless of how the big bang occurred).